MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- Java Cryptography Extensions (JCE)
 	- Microsoft CryptoNG (CNG)
 - irretrivable if lost
+- backups
+  - When AWS CloudHSM makes a backup from the HSM, the HSM encrypts all of its data before sending it to AWS CloudHSM
+  - HSM uses a unique, ephemeral encryption key known as the ephemeral backup key (EBK)
+  - sent to S3 in the same region

 ### Parameter Store
 - component of AWS Systems Manager (SSM)